scalan/scalan/masterplan.md

 What is removed from scalan-core
 --------------------------------
 - MethodMappingDSL
-- JNI
++ JNI
-- Array, List, ArrayBuffer, Map from basis
++ Array, List, ArrayBuffer, Map from basis
-- AbstractStrings
++ AbstractStrings
-- Std context
++ Std context
++ Effectful, EffectfulCompiler
 - see also all [Mini] commits